geocoder21/WhiteStarLine/Development.md

 It was decided to include the current date in the file written out; this provides context for the data and also allows the user to check that the output file was updated correctly.
 In order to achieve this the *datetime* module was imported and a date variable created.
 This produced a 'naive' date - this could be updated to account for different time zones if required.
 The output file was named 'iceberg_analysis.txt', but this could be renamed for future use.

 #### Finalising and documenting code
 Docstrings were included within the code to increase usability for other viewers of the code.
 These were written in line with PEP 257 (Goodger, Jun 2001).
-A linter was then use in the IDE to ensure that the code was compliant with PEP 8 (Van Rossum et al, Aug 2013)
+A linter was then used in the IDE to ensure that the code was compliant with PEP 8 (Van Rossum et al, Aug 2013)

 ### Testing